tommyfricano/untitled/README.md

 User stories:

-- As a user, I want to be able to create a project plan
-  - title
-  - category
-  - timeframe
-  - goals/success criteria
 - As a user, I would like a dashboard to view all current projects and progress(visualization)
 - As a user, I want to be able to be able to upload files or images attached to a project
 - As a user, I want to be able to progress my project through the five stages. (https://project-management.com/project-management-phases/#what)